Thomas N'Kono: Coaching career

 N'Kono served as assistant coach to the Cameroon national team, at the same time as being goalkeeping coach at former club Espanyol.
 In 2002, he was arrested by Malian police for allegedly using "black magic", prior to the African Cup of Nations semi-final against Mali (3–0 win).
 He was dragged onto the running track after stepping onto the pitch at the 26 March Stadium alongside coach Winfried Schäfer, and eventually received a one-year ban, which was then lifted, although he was not allowed to sit on the bench for the final; the former also received an apology from the office of the Malian president.

 N'Kono, who was the national side's goalkeepers coach, also worked briefly as interim manager after German Otto Pfister resigned in protest.
 The following month, as Paul Le Guen took the reins of the team, he was reset in his old post.

+Player profile

-Style of play
+Style of play and reception

-N'Kono was a strong and athletic goalkeeper, who was known in particular for his speed, agility, reactions, positioning, and ability to produce acrobatic saves.
+Nicknamed the "black spider," N'Kono was considered to be one of the greatest African goalkeepers of all time.
+Strong and athletic, he was known in particular for his speed, agility, reactions, positioning and ability to produce acrobatic saves.
 One of his most notable characteristics was his ability to come out and punch the ball away with power when crosses were delivered into the area; his aggressive style inspired Gianluigi Buffon as a youngster.

 In addition to his goalkeeping abilities, N'Kono was also known for his moustache and for wearing long trackpants instead of shorts; furthermore, he also had a penchant for performing flamboyant and acrobatic celebrations during matches.
 Unlike compatriot Bell, he preferred to position himself in deeper areas, rather than rushing out to sweep up the ball.